FarhanSadaf/webcam/README.md

 - `camera_id`: Change video capture camera.
 - `second_screenshot_interval`: Time (sec.) after second screenshot will be taken or video recording will be started.
 - `recording_duration`: Minimum amount of time (sec.) the video will be recorded.
+- `coverage_threshold`: Average brightness threshold for dark frames.
+Adjust it according to your environment.

 ---